 Supported file formats:

 At the moment all major formats are supported, which are used together with SolidWorks.
-Like visible in the video made by Ultimaker, you can see that you can easily drag and drop SolidWorks files into Cura.
+As visible in the video made by Ultimaker, you can see that you can easily drag and drop SolidWorks files into Cura.
 The only requirement for drawings is, that only one part or assembly is being used inside this file.
 If this is not the case, then the plugin will show you a message inside Cura.

 People who are using SolidWorks together with slicers and other software probably know the problem.
 3DS is not caring at all about exporting their models in the normed orientation.
 Even when exporting into 3MF, where the orientation of models is strictly stated, 3DS still keeps stubborn and exports models in their way.
 Since the user is able to rotate a model inside Cura, this functionality is also accessible for the plugin itself.
 Therefore a function has been implemented to make the rotation for you!
 After each import!

 Optimized conversion profiles:

 I came in contact together with customers and resellers of different companies and got known of various hassles when exporting profiles in SolidWorks.
 They are simply not optimized for models in the scale, which are normally printed in desktop environments.
 Does not matter what Stratasys Direct, Inc. says in their article “How To Prepare STL Files“, the parameters recommended by 3DS simply do NOT satisfy desktop 3D printing.
 Therefore optimized profiles have been defined, so you are able to get all your details printed easily!

 In some side scenarios, there is the need to tweak the conversion quality on each file.
 For these cases, you can use the conversion assistant.
 It will pop up every time you open a SolidWorks file and ask you how to perform the conversion.
 As you can see in the screenshot on the left, you can choose between different conversion profiles and optionally also turn off and on autorotation.